Our assessment process

 Safeguarding Vulnerable People

-As a service user of Gwernllwyn Care Home, the staff wish to reassure that they will do everything they can to keep all service users safe and protect them from abuse from other people.
+As an individual living at Gwernllwyn Care Home, the staff wish to reassure that they will do everything they can to keep all service users safe and protect them from abuse from other people.
 Its not a nice topic to talk about, but abuse can and does happen in all walks of life and can take a variety of forms.

 Abuse can be intentional or unintentional, active or passive.

-One of the things which can cause distress to residents, is the behaviour of other service users, which may seem unkind.
+One of the things which can cause distress to individuals is the behaviour of other individuals living in the home, which may seem unkind.
 This is not usually their intention, but a result of their illness.
 We will protect all residents and their right to privacy.